-We may offer, from time to time, up to \$500,000,000 of common stock, preferred stock, subscription rights to purchase shares of common stock, warrants or debt securities, on terms to be determined at the time of each offering.
+We may offer, from time to time, up to \$500,000,000 of our common stock, preferred stock, debt securities, subscription rights to purchase shares of our common stock, or warrants representing rights to purchase shares of our common stock, preferred stock or debt securities, on terms to be determined at the time of each offering.
 We will offer our securities at prices and on terms to be set forth in one or more supplements to this prospectus.
 The offering price per share of our securities, less any underwriting commissions or discounts, generally will not be less than the net asset value per share of our securities at the time of an offering.
 However, we may issue securities pursuant to this prospectus at a price per share that is less than our net asset value per share (i) in connection with a rights offering to our existing stockholders, (ii) with the prior approval of the majority (as defined in the 1940 Act) of our common stockholders or (iii) under such other circumstances as the SEC may permit.
 Any such issuance of shares of our common stock below net asset value may be dilutive to the net asset value of our common stock.
-See "Risk Factors - Risks Relating to Offerings Pursuant to this Prospectus".
+See "Risk Factors - Risks Relating to Offerings Pursuant to this Prospectusâ€□.